temporalio/documentation/docs-src/cloud/how-to-setup-export.md

 #### Automated setup

 The automated setup creates an CloudFormation stack with write permission to the S3 bucket.
+[Verify the export setup](/cloud/how-to-verify-export) before saving the configuration.

 1. Open the Temporal Cloud UI and navigate to the Namespace you want to configure.
 2. Select **Configure** from the **Export** card.